 The goal of the Sebeka School District 820 Food Service Department is to provide nutritious meals to students to promote healthy eating habits and enhance learning.
 It is the policy of Sebeka Public School District 820 to offer breakfast and lunch to PreK-12th grade students that meet state and federal guidelines.
 These meals are planned and prepared by our qualified kitchen staff.
-Weekly menus are listed in the Review Messenger and on the school website http://sebeka.kl2.mn.us/ Students may choose white, chocolate, or 1% milk to drink (lactose-free milk is available to those with allergies).
+Weekly menus are listed in the Review Messenger and on the school website http://sebeka.k12.mn.us/ Students may choose white, chocolate, or 1% milk to drink (lactose-free milk is available to those with allergies).
 This option is also available to children who bring lunch from home.

-Free/reduced lunch applications are mailed out before the school year starts.
+Educational Benefits applications are mailed out before the school year starts.
 The forms should be returned before the first day of school so students will be assured of a free/reduced lunch.
-This year, our legislature is not providing funding for free meals, so students will need to have money in their accounts if they do not qualify for free lunches.
+This year, our legislature passed the Minnesota Free School Meals.
+Students will be able to receive one free breakfast and lunch per day that the student is in attendance.